 The Burks Scholar Program is an adjunct program in support of the legal writing program with two distinct purposes.
 The first purpose is to support the writing program and the second is instruction in legal research.
 Small sections and individual attention are a feature of both the writing and the legal research sections.

-Each first-year law student is assigned to a small writing section class within one of the traditional substantive classes of Civil Procedure, Contracts, American Public Law Process, or Property.
+Each first-year law student is assigned to a small writing section class within one of the traditional substantive classes of Torts, Civil Procedure, Contracts, American Public Law Process, Property, Transnational Law, or Professional Responsibility.
 The small sections focus on writing and legal analysis skills as taught by a writing professor with a Burks Scholar as a teaching assistant.
 Instruction in legal research is by the Burks Scholars under supervision of a faculty member.
 The legal research program employs the flipped classroom concept.
 Students view online modules and are assigned readings in preparation for class.
 Class time involves hands on research assignments with the assistance and guidance of a Burks Scholar.
 In the fall and spring semesters, students attend regular classes conducted by the Burks Scholars and complete assignments designed to introduce students to research strategies and citation.
 Decisions, statutes, rules and regulations, and finding aids are introduced through lectures and a series of exercises.
 Students learn to analyze and synthesize a series of appellate opinions, interpret statutes and regulations, and research legal issues.

-There are nine Burks Scholars for the 2012-2013 academic year.
-Eight are devoted to support of the writing professors, the writing program and instruction in legal research.
-One of the Burks Scholars serves in the specialized role of the Burks Scholar Writing Fellow.
+There are nine Burks Scholars for the 2013-2014 academic year.
+They are devoted to support of the writing professors, the writing program and instruction in legal research.
+Two of the Burks Scholars serve in the specialized role of the Burks Scholar Writing Fellow.
 This role is to provide assistance and support in the area of writing.